If you are planning a trip to Egypt and want to know where to get the best views of the Pyramids of Giza, we have some great spots for you to try.

 The Great Pyramid of Giza is the last intact ancient Wonder of the World.
 This pyramid, along with the others that sit on the Giza Plateau, form one of the most recognizable sights in the world.

 There is nothing like seeing the Pyramids of Giza up close.
 During our visit to Egypt, we were on a mission to see these amazing wonders from every angle possible.
-We toured the Giza Plateau by van, on foot, and by camel (more than once!) to find the “perfect view,” and we had a blast doing it.
+We toured the Giza Plateau to find the “perfect view” and we had a blast doing it.

 If you want to get the best views of the Pyramids of Giza, here are eight great spots to try, with our favorites listed at the end of the article.